 If patients have a home test that shows they have sleep apnea, they can undergo a second home test to determine their treatment, using a device that automatically adjusts the air pressure up and down, Lapidus said.

 Some patients will stop using their CPAP machine because they think the device is uncomfortable, but a lot of things can be done to improve the comfort of the device, Lapidus said.
-These include a mask fitting so that the masks fits more comfortably, padding devices that reduce pressure on the skin, and a machine that gradually increases air pressure, so that a patient can fall asleep with a lower air pressure, Lapidus said.
+These include a fitting so that the mask fits more comfortably, padding devices that reduce pressure on the skin, and a machine that gradually increases air pressure, so that a patient can fall asleep with a lower air pressure, Lapidus said.

-Amber Angelle contributed to this article.
+Amber Angelle and Alina Bradford contributed to this article.